Understanding Search Warrants

 A search warrant is an order signed by a judge or a magistrate that permits police officers to carry out a “search and seizure” procedure on a person, an area, or a property for chances of finding evidence or catching something in the act that will lead to incrimination.
-The judge that will issue the search warrant should be neutral, which means he or she should not be related to the law enforcement in any way.
+The judge who will issue the search warrant should be neutral.
+It means that he or she should not be related to the law enforcement in any way.

 Included in a search warrant is the location where the search is going to occur, the reasonable time and schedule, including details of the entity that will be searched and its legal purpose.